 Another imperial, but in the milk stout style, Hardywood Gingerbread Stout is a bit less roasty and more sweet and creamy, due to the lactose added to the beer.
 It tastes more of milk chocolate, vanilla, warm spices, and honey (it’s brewed with both honey and ginger).

 If you can find Santa’s Butt Winter Porter, it’s decently rich and warming, but most importantly, it makes a fantastic stocking stuffer for those with a certain juvenile sense of humor.
-In 2006, the ACLU successfully fought for the distributor’s right to sell this beer in Maine, which deemed the label “undignified or improper”—though the “butt” in the name refers to a storage cask, combined with the image, it is a little cheeky.
+In 2006, the ACLU successfully fought for the distributor’s right to sell this beer in Maine, which deemed the label “undignified or improper”—although the “butt” in the name actually refers to a storage cask, combined with the image, it is a little cheeky.
 Coincidentally, following the repeal of Prohibition, American brewers were prohibited from using any images or references to Old St. Nick to sell their beers for a time.
 Oh, how far we’ve come.

 Outliers: Candy Canes, Frankincense, and 3,500-year-old Danish Ale